open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 You now have the `BackendSystem` entity and it's operations represented in spans within a proper trace context!
 All you need to do is to push the generated trace through the pipeline so the next consumer (either a processor or an exporter) can receive and process it.

-`pdata.Traces` has a method called `ConsumeTraces()` which is responsible to push the generated traces to the next consumer in the pipeline.
+`consumer.Traces` has a method called `ConsumeTraces()` which is responsible to push the generated traces to the next consumer in the pipeline.
 All you need to do now is to update the `Start()` method within the `tailtracerReceiver` type and add the code to use it.

 Open the `tailtracer/trace-receiver.go` file and update the `Start()` method as follow: